-Property, Plant and Equipment - Property plant, and equipment are recorded at cost.
+Property, Plant and Equipment - Property, plant and equipment are recorded at cost upon acquisition.
+We begin depreciation and amortization when an asset is both in the location and condition for its intended use.
 Maintenance and repairs are charged to expense as incurred.
 The cost of property retired or sold and the related accumulated depreciation and amortization are removed from the applicable accounts when disposition occurs and any gain or loss is recognized.
 Depreciation and amortization are computed using the straight-line method over the estimated useful life of the asset.
 Useful lives for equipment and machinery range from three to seven years; for leasehold improvements from three to fifteen years; for furniture and fixtures from five to ten years; and for buildings from 20 to 30 years.

 Reviews are regularly performed to determine whether facts and circumstances exist which indicate that the useful life is shorter than originally estimated or the carrying amount of assets may not be recoverable.
-When an indication exists that the carrying amount of long-lived assets may not be recoverable, we assess the recoverability of our assets by comparing the projected undiscounted net cash flows associated with the related asset or group of assets over their remaining lives against their respective carrying amounts.
-Such impairment test is based on the lowest level for which identifiable cash flows are largely independent of the cash flows of other groups of assets and liabilities.
 Impairment, if any, is based on the excess of the carrying amount over the estimated fair value of those assets.